-Catholic Praxis
+Catholic Praxis:

-SYNERGY 2026 CONFERENCE
+SYNERGY Toronto 2026

-November 3 – 5, 2026 Chelsea Hotel, Toronto
+November 3 – 5, 2026

 Many Catholic organizations currently operate in silos, even though they serve overlapping populations.
 This conference marks a first step toward breaking down those silos, encouraging dialogue, and identifying opportunities for joint action.